Emeritusxv/Crono/README.md

+#All Characters
-#All CharactersYou will be required to make the following saves states through the game:
+You will be required to make the following saves states through the game:
 3: stars The port town of termina (33:45) Getting Kid
 8: stars Guldove where ripples(1:10:19) Forced Menu after Lynx
 22: stars The village of the demi humans (3:25:23) After Toma